 Apple calls Fitness+ the “next era of fitness” and for people of all skill levels.
-Fitness+ requires an Apple Watch and can be used with iPhone, iPad, and Apple TV with the latest software updates rolling out today.
+Fitness+ requires an Apple Watch and can be used with iPhone, iPad, and Apple TV with the latest software updates.

-iCloud was launched in 2011 as the successor to MobileMe and is Apple’s current cloud service that allows iOS and Mac users to save and synchronize information.
+iCloud launched in 2011 as the successor to MobileMe and it’s Apple’s current cloud service that allows iOS and Mac users to save and synchronize data.
 Apple includes 5GB of iCloud storage for free with all accounts and has paid options starting at $0.99/month for 50GB, going up to 2TB for $9.99.

 How do I sign up?

 There are a few options to sign up for Apple One.
-If you’re using an iPhone with iOS 14, an iPad with iPadOS 14, or a Mac with macOS Big Sur, just click here.
+If you’re using an iPhone with iOS 15, an iPad with iPadOS 15, or a Mac with macOS Monterey, just click here.
 It’s also possible to search for Apple One on your device or go to:

 - Settings > Account > Manage Subscriptions